 Fractures that occur as a result of trauma are not typically due to osteoporosis.
-For example, a road traffic collision or a fall from height e.g. a ladder or cycle.
+For example, a road traffic collision or a fall from height (such as from a ladder or cycle).

 What bones are commonly broken if you have osteoporosis?